-So, it can be concluded that the basic difference between real image and virtual image is that real image is obtained on the screen and appears on the same side as the object while virtual image is not obtained on the screen and appears to be on the opposite side of the mirror.
+Therefore, we can say that the difference between real and virtual images is that the real image can be obtained on the screen whereas the virtual image cannot be obtained on the screen.

 Following is the ray diagram of real image:

 Following is the ray diagram of virtual image:

 These were some differences between the real image and virtual image.
 If you wish to find out more, download BYJU’S The Learning App.